 Sure, intuition is extremely valuable when interacting with people face-to-face.
-However, if you are running an online business that serves thousands of customers from all over the world, then you need to understand you simply aren’t equipped to deal with this level of complexity on your own.
+However, if you are running an online business that serves thousands of customers from all over the world and are able to drive traffic to your site consistently, then you need to understand you simply aren’t equipped to deal with this level of complexity on your own.

 That is why you need reliable analytics software that can help you track relevant metrics and extract actionable insights from all that data.